Process Categories Scope RFQ

 Technical triage

-We clarify material choices such as NBR, EPDM, FKM, silicone, NR, HNBR, and flag unclear tolerance or testing requirements before asking factories.
+We confirm material direction such as NBR, EPDM, FKM, silicone, NR, and HNBR, then flag missing dimensions, tolerances, or use conditions.

 NBREPDMFKMLSR